Cost of Living Comparison 2026: City Salary Calculator

 What is the most affordable major city in the US?

-Among major US metros, Memphis, TN ranks most affordable with a COL index around 86 — 14% below the national average.
-Oklahoma City, Indianapolis, and El Paso also rank near the bottom.
-Mississippi as a state has the lowest index at 83.3 per C2ER's 2026 data, with median home prices under $150,000.
+Among major US metros in this 2026 planning table, Memphis, TN ranks most affordable with a COL index around 86 — about 14% below the national average.
+Oklahoma City, Indianapolis, and El Paso also rank near the bottom in many C2ER-style city comparisons.
+Verify the current housing market before treating any city as cheap.

 How much do I need in NYC to match $75,000 in Columbus, Ohio?